johanaluna/Data-Structures/Data_Structures_Questions.md

 O(n)

 2. What is the runtime complexity of `contains`?
+O(logn)
-O(n) -- have to go through from root to the deepest leaf node.
+O(n) worst scenario -- have to go through from root to the deepest leaf node.

 3. What is the runtime complexity of `get_max`?
 O(n) we have to go through every node to figure out maximum